Times Square Ball: Past broadcasts

-For 2000, in lieu of New Year's Rockin' Eve, ABC News covered the festivities as part of its day-long telecast, ABC 2000 Today.
-Hosted by then-chief correspondent Peter Jennings, the broadcast featured coverage of New Year's festivities from around the world as part of an international consortium led by the BBC and WGBH-TV.
-Dick Clark would join Jennings to co-anchor coverage from Times Square.
-The BBC's 2000 Today broadcast featured the comedy character Dame Edna Everage (Barry Humphries) as its Times Square correspondent.
+For 1999–2000, in lieu of New Year's Rockin' Eve, ABC News covered the festivities as part of its day-long telecast, ABC 2000 Today.
+Hosted by then-chief correspondent Peter Jennings, the broadcast featured coverage of New Year's festivities from around the world as part of the 2000 Today consortium led by the BBC and WGBH-TV.
+Dick Clark participated in ABC 2000 Today as a special correspondent, co-anchoring from Times Square alongside Jennings.
+The BBC's 2000 Today broadcast featured comedy character Dame Edna Everage (Barry Humphries) as a correspondent from Times Square.

 MTV had broadcast coverage originating from the network's Times Square studios at One Astor Plaza, which was initially hosted by Carson Daly until his departure to NBC.
 For 2011, MTV also held its own ball drop in Seaside Heights, New Jersey, the setting of its popular reality series Jersey Shore, featuring cast member Snooki lowered inside a giant "hamster ball".
 Originally, MTV planned to hold the drop within its studio in Times Square, but the network was asked by city officials to conduct the drop elsewhere.
-On October 2, 2017, the ball was "raised" by DJ Khaled, alongside its hosts, D.C.
-Young Fly and Tamara Dhia, for the reboot of Total Request Live.

 For 2019, prominent video game streamer Ninja hosted a 12-hour New Year's Eve stream on Twitch from Times Square, featuring matches of Fortnite Battle Royale with himself and special guests from a studio in the Paramount Building.
 Ninja made an on-stage appearance in Times Square during the festivities outside, which included a failed attempt to lead the crowd in a floss dance (a routine made popular by Fortnite).